amolambekar/order-management/README.md

 The application can be configured to create docker image to make is easily deployable across different platforms.

 #TODO
-1. use message properties instead of hardcoded messages.
+1. use message properties instead of hard coded messages.
 2. Use spring validations for input parameters
-3. current junit tests cater to basic application requiremment, additional test can be written to cover more scenarios and exceptional flows
+3. current junit tests cater to basic application requirements, additional test can be written to cover more scenarios and exceptional flows
+3. disable update and delete operations for OrderRespository